-- Crunch 1 and 2: Both models reminiscent of an overdriven tube amp, again with slightly different voicings.
+- Crunch 1 and 2: Both models are reminiscent of an overdriven tube amp, again with slightly different voicings.

 - Metal 1 and 2: Metal 1 is supposedly a more modern sound, while Metal 2 is the classic "thrash" sound.
 Neither will sound like a Triple Rec or 6505, but Metal 1 does a very good job of providing good classic metal sounds with a little depth.
 Metal 2 is a touch more brittle.

 - Lead 1 and 2: These two models are interesting.
-There's a ton of low end and compression programmed in here, and they are of little use for rhythm and chords.
+There's a ton of low-end and compression programmed in here, and they are of little use for rhythm and chords.
 But for straight-up lead playing, not bad.
 Throw in a little delay or reverb and strike your favorite rock star pose.

 On to the effects!
 For me to get into an amp with onboard effects they have to be really easy to use.
 I quickly get bored and annoyed with technology that seems to be more complicated than it ought to be.
 The Nano Vypyr doesn't have that problem.
-The effects sound good, and are very easy to fiddle with.
+The effects sound good and are very easy to fiddle with.

-Included effects are, again clockwise: Wah, Tremolo, Chorus, Compression + Chorus, Rotary Speaker, Phaser, Flanger and Octaver.
+Included effects are, again clockwise: Wah, Tremolo, Chorus, Compression + Chorus, Rotary Speaker, Phaser, Flanger, and Octaver.

 In addition to the effects on the main knob, you also have separate controls for delay and reverb.
-I like this a lot, since these are two effects often used in conjunction with others, or on their own.
+I like this a lot since these are two effects often used in conjunction with others, or on their own.
 This really increases the number of available effects combinations.

 My Overall Impression of the Nano Vypyr

 I write this review as summer is on the way.
-Right now nothing sounds better than grabbing one of my Strats, cracking open a cold one and jamming on my back deck while burgers and dogs sizzle on the grill.
+Right now nothing sounds better than grabbing one of my Strats, cracking open a cold one, and jamming on my back deck while burgers and dogs sizzle on the grill.

 Unfortunately, I have no outdoor power outlet on that side of my house.
-In the past I've run an extension cord out my kitchen window, but that's a major pain.
+In the past, I've run an extension cord out my kitchen window, but that's a major pain.
 The idea of a battery-powered amp was sounding better and better.